 Mr. Holder aims to target the failing drug war specifically, a large contributing factor to the epidemic of incarceration.
 More community-based alternatives to incarceration programs and the elimination of mandatory minimums for non-violent drug offenders may mean fewer incarcerations.
-As a result, the 14.5% of men and 31% of women in jail settings with serious mental illness (70% of whom have a co-occurring substance-use disorder and most of whom are such offenders), will spend less time behind bars.
+As a result, the 14.5 percent of men and 31 percent of women in jail settings with serious mental illness (70% of whom have a co-occurring substance-use disorder and most of whom are such offenders), will spend less time behind bars.

 People with psychiatric needs are more likely to be violently victimized and have high rates of recidivism.
 Shorter jail and prison stays coupled with alternatives can only increase treatment opportunities.

 Health impacts of stop and frisk extend beyond indirectly furthering crime and police distrust.
 Because police contact is concentrated in disadvantaged neighborhoods, disparities in health are again exacerbated.

 Systemic discrimination increases risk for several disorders including stress, depression, high blood pressure, cardiovascular disease, and some even claim racial profiling is a social determinant of health.
 Stops themselves are often stressful and physically invasive resulting in bodily harm, trauma, and negatively impacting adolescent health in particular.